Frank O'Flynn

-Biography
+Early life and family

 O'Flynn was born in Runanga in 1918.
 He was the son of Francis Edward O'Flynn and Margaret Helen Valentine Duncan.
 He received his education at Christchurch Normal School and Christchurch Boys' High School.
 He received his BA in 1940, and joined the Royal New Zealand Air Force in 1942.

 He married Sylvia Elizabeth Hefford in 1942 and they had four children.
 He obtained his LLB in 1947 and LLM in 1948.

+Early political and legal career

-At the 1947, 1950 and 1953 local-body elections he was stood unsuccessfully for the Wellington City Council on the Labour Party ticket.
+At the 1947, 1950 and 1953 local-body elections, O'Flynn stood unsuccessfully for the Wellington City Council on the Labour Party ticket.

-He served as a law clerk at O'Regan and Arndt in Wellington until 1954.
+O'Fynn served as a law clerk at O'Regan and Arndt in Wellington until 1954.
 He was a barrister and solicitor until 1968, when he was named Queen's Counsel (QC).
 He represented the victims of the Wahine ferry disaster in 1968.
 Also in 1968 he was elected a member of the Otaki Borough Council.
 In 1971 he stood unsuccessfully for the Wellington Hospital Board.

-O'Flynn represented Brian Brooks in the 1972, where Brooks successfully sued prime minister Robert Muldoon for defamation for remarks Muldoon made on a 1972 television programme.
-O'Flynn's cross-examination of Muldoon generated a lot of interest, and was described in his Law Society obituary as a highlight of his career.
+O'Flynn represented Brian Brooks in 1972, where Brooks successfully sued deputy prime minister Robert Muldoon for defamation for remarks Muldoon made on a 1972 television programme.
+O'Flynn's cross-examination of Muldoon generated much interest, and was described in his Law Society obituary as a highlight of his career.